game

 instead of (or in addition to) war/combat games, can we have coordination/peace games?

-the "great logistics game" or "world (peace) game" was proposed by buckminster fuller as a tool to facilitate a comprehensive, anticipatory, design science approach to the problems of the world.
+the "great logistics game" or "world (peace) game" was proposed by buckminster fuller institute as a tool to facilitate a comprehensive, anticipatory, design science approach to the problems of the world.

 its goal is to figure out how to: